VilleK88/VilleK88/README.md

 # 👋 Hi, I'm Ville Karppinen

 Embedded and IoT-focused software developer with hands-on experience in
-**firmware development, state machine–driven systems, and device-level programming**.
+**firmware development, state machine-driven systems, and device-level programming**.

 Bachelor of Engineering student in Information and Communications Technology
 (**Smart IoT Systems - Embedded IoT Devices**) at Metropolia University of Applied Sciences.